 For a moment, silence reigned.

 "And why would I do that?"

 The Joker cracked an ear-splitting grin.
-"Because," he said as he lowered his gun, clicked open the chamber, and emptied his bullets onto the hardwood floor.
-The clanged like metal drums in Taylor's ears as they hit the floor.
+"Because," he said as he lowered his gun, clicked open the chamber, and emptied the bullets onto the hardwood floor, where they fell in loud clatter.
 "I'm about to make you an offer you can't refuse."